 Biologics include medicines that generally come from living organisms, which can include animal cells and microorganisms, such as yeast and bacteria.
 That makes biologics different from conventional medications, which are commonly made from chemicals.

-Unlike conventional medications, biologics generally cannot be made by following a chemical “recipe.”
-Because biologics generally come from living organisms, their nature varies, and their structures are generally more complex.
-Thus, developing biologics can be a more complicated process than manufacturing conventional drugs.
+Biologics (including insulin) generally come from living organisms, so their nature varies, and their structures are generally more complex.
+Manufacturing biologics can be a more complicated process than making conventional drugs.

-- Are given the same way (same route of administration).
+- Given the same way (same route of administration).

 - Have the same strength and dosage form.